 The organizational forms in this cluster relate most directly to the needs for air, water, and food that directly utilize natural resources.
 Slightly more indirectly, they relate to all the needs that require material resources of some kind, such as the needs for being at home, mobility, security, clothing, and shelter.
-Since humans share in the use of natural resources, it is also critical that they are able participate in collective decision-making about how to use and care for these resources.

 Relationships to other Organizational Forms

 All of our material resources are derived from nature, and therefore must involve some form of natural resource management to be made available to us.
 The same organizational forms that manage natural resources then turn to other humans and make those resources, or products derived from them, available to others.
 This can in principle happen through organizational forms belonging to any of the other clusters listed in NORA, except the free knowledge cluster (free knowledge is relevant to learning how best to manage natural resources, but the resources can not be shared in the same way as knowledge can!).

 For example, forest products can be utilized through self-provisioning (as in collecting mushrooms in the forest), community solidarity (as when a forest area belongs to a village community, which decides how to use its products), individual sales (as when timber is sold in the market), committed services or sales (such as a long-term contract for the supply of fuelwood to a local power plant using wood chips), denial of choice (as when a border zone is kept off-limits to most people), and sharing/renting (as when a forest area is leased to a timber company).
 Currencies and markets as well as networks (e.g., among village communities or among timber companies) are used in very many of these transactions.

 Natural resource management supplies the materials needed to create all physical, human made assets.